 Heather, a councillor since 2007, serves on numerous town and district committees, and works on many ward issues, including parking, road safety and speed reduction.
-She was the Saffron Walden Mayor in 2015 and 2016 is very active in promoting the market and the vitality of the town centre.
+She was the Saffron Walden Mayor in 2015, 2016, 2019 is very active in promoting the market and the vitality of the town centre.

 “I am passionate about the heart of our town, our fabulous market, now known as one of the best in East Anglia & regularly featured in the national press.
 I am particularly proud of the achievements within the Town and District I have been involved with, including the refurbishments to the Saffron Walden Town Hall and Market Square, new paths on The Common, new play equipment, and the improvement street cleaning since taking it over from UDC.”
 Cllr Heather Asker

-Cllr Heather Asker is a well respected and experienced Uttlesford District Councillor, Saffron Walden Town Councillor and former Mayor.
+Cllr Heather Asker is a well respected and experienced Uttlesford District Councillor, Saffron Walden Town Councillor and has been town Mayor a number of times.
 She was first elected in 2007 for Saffron Walden Castle ward, where she has worked on numerous residents’ issues.
-She serves on UDC’s Scrutiny and Standards Committee and the Highways Panel.

 Whilst being a councillor she has worked on many local ward and town centre issues, including planning and development, parking, road safety and speed reduction programmes.
 She is particualry proud of the initiatives that she’s driven and supported in Saffron Walden including the refurbishment of the Town Hall, new Common paths and play equipment, the takeover of street cleaning from UDC, and the paving of the market square.